2022 Concacaf W Championship: How to watch, USWNT schedule, scores, World Cup qualifying explained

-The 2022 Concacaf W Championship got underway on Monday, with the USWNT defeating Haiti 3-0.
-The tournament, which is being held in Mexico from July 4-18, serves as a qualifier for both the 2023 Women’s World Cup and the 2024 Paris Olympics.
+The 2022 Concacaf W Championship (July 4-18) is in full swing in Monterrey, Mexico.
+The tournament serves as a qualifier for both the 2023 Women’s World Cup and the 2024 Paris Olympics.

 RELATED: USWNT roster named for 2022 Concacaf W Championship